Sendo83/a-maze-ingly-puzzle/README.md

 Usage
 ------------------

-This software can be run through a Docker container: [`sendo/amazeingly`](https://hub.docker.com/r/sendo/amazeingly/).
+This software can be run through a *Docker* container: [`sendo/amazeingly`](https://hub.docker.com/r/sendo/amazeingly/).

 Once you pull the container you can attach a volume containing the map file to use and then run the software with a specific input, like this:
 ```
-docker run --rm -v /host/path/to/map:/testMap sendo/mazepuzzle /testMap/map.json 2 "<object_to_collect>"
+docker run --rm -v /host/path/to/map:/testMap sendo/amazeingly /testMap/map.json 2 "<object_to_collect>"
 ```

-If you prefer to run it without a Docker container you could clone my github repository:
+If you prefer to run it without a Docker container you could clone my *github repository*:
 [`sendo83/a-maze-ingly-puzzle`](https://github.com/Sendo83/a-maze-ingly-puzzle).

 The software is based upon *JavaScript* and *Node.js v6.3.11* (there is no guaranteed that it will work with node previous version).

-Once you clone the repository you should run
+Once you clone the repository you should run:
 ```
 npm install
 ```